Introduction

 Key Considerations:

-• Material Composition: Stainless steel contains chromium and nickel, providing corrosion resistance.
-Regular steel lacks these elements, making it more susceptible to rust.
-Understanding these differences helps in choosing the right welding approach.
+- Material Composition: Stainless steel has chromium and nickel, giving it great resistance to rust.
+Regular steel doesn’t have these elements, making it more prone to corrosion.
+Knowing these differences helps you pick the best welding strategy.

 Feasibility Insights